wlsf82/fancycv/README.md

         });
     });

-    describe("Other projects and comunity contribution", {
+    xdescribe("Other projects and comunity contribution", {
+        //@TODO
     });
 });
 ```